kurtis2221/stuntsmp/stuntsmp/readmeEN.txt

 1. Start stuntsmp.exe
 2. Browse for DOSBox 0.74-3 executable
 3. Browse for Stunts executable
+4. Select the game's version.
+If it's the wrong version it will crash or not sync.
+   You can change it in-game too
-4. Optional, if you know another DOSBox version's base address, change the current one
+5. Optional, if you know another DOSBox version's base address, change the current one
-5. Type in the server's IP address, click on Connect
+6. Type in the server's IP address, click on Connect
-6. Both players need to select the same track
+7. Both players need to select the same track
-7. Select your car, change the opponent to: Squealin' Bernie Rubber (others might work too)
+8. Select your car, change the opponent to: Squealin' Bernie Rubber (others might work too)
-8. Set the opponent's car to the other player's
+9. Set the opponent's car to the other player's
-9. Start the race, move away, then the 2nd player can start the race
+10. Start the race, move away, then the 2nd player can start the race
-10. If you accidentally collide on the start, you can use the truck start animation to break free with good timing from both players
+11. If you accidentally collide on the start, you can use the truck start animation to break free with good timing from both players

 Server